 Well, to get at the answer, you have to understand a few things about the Star Wars fandom and the franchise itself over the past thirty years or so.
 I think we've all seen or heard the "tortured" artist trope at one time or another.
 It's no secret a high percentage of notable artists, be they writers, poets, musicians, painters, sculptors, or any other kind of artist, have or do suffer from a range of mental health problems.
 Because of this correlation between mental health problems and creative success, popular notions of creativity have come to romanticize them as part and parcel to creative genius.

-In addition to working as a freelance writer, A. B. England is a novelist, all around geek, avid crafter, and a homeschooling mother of two.
+A. B. England is a novelist, all around geek, avid crafter, and the home-schooling mother of two.

 She is an autistic creator with a love of mythology, fantasy, and all flavors of science fiction.
 SubscribeCategories